-The CrowdStrike Endpoint Protection (or just “CrowdStrike”) is designed for use in managed environments, providing security for both servers and workstations running Microsoft Windows, Mac OS X, and several popular Linux distributions.
+The CrowdStrike Falcon Agent (or just “CrowdStrike”) is designed for use in managed environments, providing security for both servers and workstations running Microsoft Windows, Mac OS X, and several popular Linux distributions.
 The software is centrally licensed by Duke OIT for use on all university-owned computers.
 CrowdStrike is not to be installed on personally-owned computers: there is no local UI and the software can only be configured and monitored from the central enterprise console.
 Users wishing to protect their personally owned computers should look to the recommendations on the IT Security Office website.

 CrowdStrike provides the following functionality: